About NSU Financial Aid

 - The sooner you apply for student financial assistance, the better chance you have of receiving the maximum amount of funds.

-- You do not need your 2012 income tax return to apply now.
-You may estimate your taxes using your 2011 tax return and update your information once you submit your 2012 income tax return to the IRS.
-Once you have filed your 2012 tax return, it is highly recommended that you correct your FAFSA by using the IRS Data Retrieval Tool.
+- You do not need your 2013 income tax return to apply now.
+You may estimate your income and taxe figures using your 2012 tax return and update your information once you submit your 2013 income tax return to the IRS.
+Once you have filed your 2013 tax return, it is highly recommended that you correct your FAFSA by using the IRS Data Retrieval Tool.
 The IRS Data Retrieval Tool allows you to import your tax data to your FAFSA directly from the IRS.

 - Completing your FAFSA now will allow you to plan more efficiently.